Jalandhar Cantonment: History

-The departure of British from India and subsequent partition of the country changed the complexion of the Cantonment.
-It has gained tremendous importance on account of its nearness to the border with Pakistan.
-After 1947 Many of the Families migrated from Pakistan Punjab and have been living in Jalandhar Cantt.
-One of the Most reputed and oldest family in this area is of Shri Vidyarthi Lal Gupta (Tiger Group).

 Units stationed

 Military Hospital Jalandhar was established here to provide health care and education to troops of the Indian army and their families.

 It is the peacetime station and family station for the 163 Medium Artillery Regiment, 169 Field Artillery Regiment, 141 Air Defence (SAM) Regiment, 4th Battalion Rajputana Rifles, 4th Battalion of Bengal Sappers and 2nd Signals Battalion.
 The families of soldiers and officers of the above units live in the cantonment housing.

 Demographics

 As of the 2011 Census of India, Jalandhar Cantonment had a population of 47,845.
 Males constitute 59% of the population and females 41%.
 Jalandhar Cantonment has an average literacy rate of 81%, higher than the national average of 75%: male literacy is 85%, and female literacy is 75%.
 In Jalandhar Cantonment, 10% of the population is under 6 years of age.